D4L1IR3Tr0/ADA_project/readme.md

-# ada-L - A Modern Tribute to Lovelace
+# bing - I promise this project won't be a 'could-have-been'

 ![Logo](logo.png)